nicop111/obsidian-equation-ref-tagger/readme.md

 Equation Auto Numbering is a plugin for [Obsidian](https://obsidian.md/) that automates the numbering of equations and their references within your Markdown notes.
-This plugin is particularly useful for users who work with mathematical content and need consistent equation numbering and referencing.

 ## Features

-- **Automatic Equation Numbering**: Automatically assigns numbers to equations written in LaTeX (`$$ ... $$`) blocks.
+- **Equation Numbering**: Automatically assigns numbers to equations in the active note
-- **Footnote Integration**: Associates equations with footnotes for easy referencing.
-- **Reference Updates**: Updates references to equations across all notes in your vault, ensuring consistency.
+- **Reference Updates**: Updates references to equations across all notes in your vault

 ## Installation

 1. Download or clone this repository into your Obsidian plugins folder.
 2. Enable the plugin in Obsidian by navigating to `Settings > Community Plugins > Installed Plugins`.
-3. Activate "Equation Ref Tagger" plugin
+3. Activate "Equation Auto Numbering" plugin

 ## How It Works